 Kosin Huang, a senior analyst at the independent technology research and consulting firm formerly known as Yankee Group, found that annual business improvement averages 25 percent in companies that deploy PIM solutions.

 Having a PIM strategy is becoming a differentiator among retailers vying for valuable customers and high-quality suppliers.
-Make a great impression and boost your supply chain success—get started today for free with Plytix.
+Make a great impression and boost your supply chain success—get started with Plytix.